OneAimlessRobot/emotionstreamer_pub/code/README.md

-the cosmetics are options like, enabling ncurses (for the upload, download and, of course the play commands)
+the cosmetics are options like, enabling ncurses (for the download and, of course the play commands)